manuel-tran/s5cl/README.md

 * After a few epochs, use the classifier to predict pseudo-labeles for the unlabeled images and replace the self-supervised contrastive loss with a semi-supervised contrastive loss.

-Below we have three figures: Figure (a) shows an intuitive explanation of S5CL, Figure (b) depicts a detailed description of the framework, and Figure (c) displays some examples of weak and strong augmentations that we used in our experiments.

 ## Implementation

-We use the state-of-the-art SupConLoss.
-It outperforms other contrastive losses such as SimCLR, does not require hard-negative mining, and only has one hyperparameter called the temperature that controls the cluster density.
+We use the state-of-the-art SupConLoss as the loss function.
+It outperforms other contrastive losses such as the TripletLoss, does not require hard-negative mining, and only has one hyperparameter called the temperature that controls the cluster density.

 To avoid conflicts between the supervised, self-supervised , and semi-supervised losses, the temperature for the unlabeled images should always be larger than the temperature for the labeled images.